deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-12/aa-securing-the-administration-controller.md

             <b>Listing 12-9.</b> The Contents of the Login.cshtml File
         </p>

-* You can see how the view appears by starting the app and navigating to the */Admin/Index* URL, as shown in Figure 12-2.
+* You can see how the vie   w appears by starting the app and navigating to the */Admin/Index* URL, as shown in Figure 12-2.
     <p align="center">
         <img src="ch12-Pictures/Figure 12-2.png" /><br />
         <b>Figure 12-2.</b> The Login view